+Session Average

-1 1 10g/u 0u Session Average Status at Start of Session 0 60%
+Status at Start of Session 0 60%

-On Probation in the T-Program Repeat Probation Probation Failed - Must withdraw for 6 months.
-Upon return Pass - May proceed to 2nd year on Probation must repeat regular 1W.
+Repeat Probation Failed - Must withdraw for 6 months.
+Upon return must repeat regular 1W.
+Probation Pass - May proceed to 2nd year on Probation

 ^{}Students cannot proceed to second year if more than two first year courses are outstanding.